 - Online coaching software such as Elevate

-- Fixtures maps and apps such as this map of British Orienteering fixtures and the Event O app
+- Fixtures maps and apps such as this map of British Orienteering fixtures and the Event-O app for iOS or Android

 - Route analysis software such as Routegadget v2 and its UK hosting site